 Is there anything unexpected about this story?
 This news value is best expressed through a great journalistic aphorism that I’m sure to mangle, but let’s give it a shot: ‘When a dog bites a man, that’s not an interesting story.
 It happens all the time.
 But if a man bites a dog, then that’s news.’
 Or as Ron Burgundy might put it:

 There was nothing bizarre about the fire engine story.
-Nor did it have any elements of conflict, currency or human interest - the final three news values we're about to get to.
+Nor did it have any elements of conflict, currency or human interest - the final three news values were about to get to.
 But that’s OK - rarely will a story (or a piece of content you’re pitching) fit all these parameters.
-It can still be newsworthy - you just have to be aware of where you story is strong, and play those strengths up as potential leads.
+It can still be newsworthy - you just have to be aware of where your story is strong and play those strengths up as potential leads.

 Is this trending?
 Currency means that an idea's time has come.
 Think about the Ice Bucket Challenge last summer.
 This story generated a momentum completely of its own - and news outlets covered everything from the latest video of a celebrity dumping water on their head to the economics of the phenomenon.
 Note that this applies to ‘seasonal’ pieces as well as trending pieces.
 Right now we’re being inundated with end-of-year lists and New Year’s resolution stories, and soon that will switch over to stories about romance, chocolate, and going to Jared as publishers do their obligatory coverage of Valentine's Day, as those stories will have increased currency in February.